DonieTheHunter/ICT2214_MAW/README.md

 # Additional Knowledge:
-If your AI is suddenly approving every single packet, you need to remove the following files OR run the following commands to remove the relevant files.
+If your AI is suddenly approving unknown variables, you need to remove the following files OR run the following commands to remove the relevant files.
+You would need to get your AI to relearn the logs you specified.
 Please start from the main directory (where your app.py is)

 Remove labels database
 ```